16 Of The Best Things To Do In Arusha, Tanzania

 Cultural Heritage Centre, Arusha-Dodoma Road

-This centre, a little out of town, combines a museum, restaurant, coffee shop, spice centre and shops in which to buy art, curios, African antiques, tanzanite and more.
+This center, a little out of town, combines a museum, restaurant, coffee shop, spice center, and shops in which to buy art, curios, African antiques, tanzanite, and more.
 You can easily get all the gifts you need to take home for the family here.

-Wander around the grounds marvelling at the sculptures before heading into the spice centre, which doubles as a book shop, filled with enticing aromas.
+Wander around the grounds, marveling at the sculptures before heading into the spice center, which doubles as a book shop filled with enticing aromas.

 Don't miss out on the Makonde Museum – a showcase of their masterful carved masks.

-The centre has hosted many famous people over its 20 years of existence, including Bill Clinton and his daughter, Chelsea.
+The center has hosted many famous people over its 20 years of existence, including Bill Clinton and his daughter, Chelsea.

 The Old Boma Museum (Fort), Boma Road